minhqdao/npy/README.md

 ## Tests

-`dart test` will run integration tests, too, so make sure to have `python` and `numpy` installed and `python` available in your system's `PATH` .
+`dart test` will run integration tests, too, so make sure to have `python` and `numpy` installed and `python` available in your system's `PATH`.

-## Further Information
+## Further Reading

-Find more information on the `.npy` format [here](https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html).
+More information on the `.npy` format can be found [here](https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html).

 ## Contribute

-Feel free to [create an issue](https://github.com/minhqdao/npy/issues) in case you found a bug, have any questions or want to propose new features.
-Please [check open issues](https://github.com/minhqdao/npy/issues) before creating a new one.
-Make sure to satisfy formatter, analyzer and tests when [opening a pull request](https://github.com/minhqdao/npy/pulls).
+- Feel free to [create an issue](https://github.com/minhqdao/npy/issues) in case you found a bug, have any questions or want to propose new features.
+- Please [check open issues](https://github.com/minhqdao/npy/issues) before creating a new one.
+- Make sure to satisfy formatter, analyzer and tests when [opening a pull request](https://github.com/minhqdao/npy/pulls).

 ## License